- Plans & Area Studies

 Tanglewood announces new retail tenant SKECHERS

-Skechers will occupy a portion of the former Stein Mart space and will be co-located with Burlington.
-Interior redevelopment is currently underway and the store opening is planned for early fall.
+Skechers currently occupies a portion of the former Stein Mart space and is co-located with Burlington.
 Learn more...

 Tanglewood welcomes Burlington as their newest retail tenant

-Burlington will occupy the former Stein Mart space with interior redevelopment currently underway.
+Burlington currently occupies the former Stein Mart space and is co-located with SKECHERS.
 Learn more...

 Tanglewood announces Chili's and Popeyes restaurants